An object that animates and renders a system of small image sprites using a high-level simulation whose general behavior you specify.

 Event handlers and particle modifiers.
 Because they specify behavior declaratively, animations, property controllers, and spawned systems provide easy configuration and high performance for most dynamic behaviors.
 To create behaviors not possible with these features, you can register event handler or particle modifier blocks that work directly with the bulk particle data SceneKit uses to animate a particle system.

-handle(_:method to modify particle data in response to an event—particle birth, death, or collision.
+handlemethod to modify particle data in response to an event—particle birth, death, or collision.
 For example, you can use this option to make particles that change color after colliding with another object in the scene.

-for Properties: handler:)
+Event: for Properties: with Block:

 Use the methods listed in Modifying Particles Over Time to manage blocks that SceneKit calls for every rendered frame.
 Your block can modify particle properties in bulk, allowing you to change particle behavior precisely, but at a high risk to rendering performance.